Orbital dichotomy of Fermi liquid properties in Sr$_2$RuO$_4$ revealed by Raman spectroscopy: Discussion

 Another hallmark of FL behavior is the scaling between the $T^2$ and $\omega^2$ coefficients.
 For a FL $\alpha_{\mu}$ and $\beta_{\mu}$ are related through the Gurzhi scaling law \cite{gurzhi_mutual_1959,maslov_first-matsubara-frequency_2012}:

 For two-particle probes like optical conductivity and Raman spectroscopy one expects $p=2$.
 In practice the few materials where the scaling has been studied via optical conductivity have yielded $p$ values significantly different from 2 \cite{sulewski_far-infrared_1988,nagel_optical_2012,mirzaei_spectroscopic_2013,tytarenko_direct_2015,maslov_optical_2017,pustogow_rise_2021}.
 Deviations from the Gurzhi scaling have been attributed to energy dependent elastic scattering effects which contribute to an energy but not a temperature dependence in the quasiparticle self-energy \cite{maslov_optical_2017}.
-A notable exception is Sr\textsubscript{2}RuO\textsubscript{4} where Stricker et al. have reported a value very close to 2, albeit at temperatures, 30-40~K, slightly above T$_{FL}$ \cite{stricker_optical_2014}.
-We have attempted a similar scaling with our data by plotting $\Gamma_{\mu}$ as a function of $\omega^2+(p_{\mu}\pi k_{B} T)^2$ and taking $p$ as a symmetry dependent free parameter (Fig.~\ref{fig:Gamma temperature and gurzhi}-(b) and SM~\cite{SM}).
-The best scaling are obtained using respectively $p \approx 1.6$ and $p \approx 0.85$ in $B_{1g}$ and $B_{2g}$, with greater uncertainties in $B_{2g}$, but indicating $p<2$ for both symmetries.
-Since no systematic temperature dependence is found for $p$ between 10 and 40~K, the discrepancy between Raman spectroscopy and optical conductivity cannot be simply attributed to the temperature of the measurements with respect to the FL coherence temperature $T_{FL}$.
+A notable exception is Sr\textsubscript{2}RuO\textsubscript{4} where Stricker et al. have reported a value very close to 2, for $\omega \leq 36$~meV and $T$ between 9 and 40~K~\cite{stricker_optical_2014}.
+We have attempted a similar scaling with our data by plotting $\Gamma_{\mu}$ as a function of $\omega^2+(p_{\mu}\pi k_{B} T)^2$ for $T \leq 25$~K and taking $p$ as a symmetry dependent free parameter (Fig.~\ref{fig:Gamma temperature and gurzhi}-(b) and SI~\cite{SM}).
+The best scalings are obtained using respectively $p \approx 1.6$ and $p \approx 0.85$ in $B_{1g}$ and $B_{2g}$, with greater uncertainties in $B_{2g}$, but indicating $p<2$ for both symmetries.
 Both the symmetry dependence and the discrepancy between Raman spectroscopy and optical conductivity lead us to speculate that elastic scattering effects on quasiparticle scattering rate might be orbital dependent.

 Overall, the symmetry dependence of the quasiparticles dynamics as probed by Raman scattering are consistent with the picture of a Hund's metal, with robust FL properties for $d_{xz/yz}$-derived quasiparticles, but more fragile for $d_{xy}$-derived ones.
 A remaining issue is the role of magnetic fluctuations in the strong symmetry dependence of the Raman spectra.
 Up to now we have essentially ignored the additional $k$ dependence embedded in the Raman vertices with the $B_{1g}$ and $B_{2g}$ vertex having line nodes at 45$\degree$ and along the principal axes respectively.
 In particular incommensurate antiferromagnetic fluctuations are expected to impact mostly the $d_{xz/yz}$ derived quasiparticles with hot spots located at their crossing.
 It is interesting to note that the $B_{1g}$ vertex precisely vanishes at these points and the $B_{2g}$ vertex has no amplitude on these orbitals.
 Besides, the energy dependent scattering rates suggest a gradual departure from FL behavior with a characteristic symmetry dependent crossover energy $\omega_{FL}$, without any sharp kink that could be attributed to the coupling to magnetic fluctuations (ferromagnetic and antiferromagnetic) whose characteristic energy scales lie in the energy windows studied here, below 20 meV \cite{steffens_spin_2019}.
 Therefore, it appears magnetic fluctuations may not play a prominent a role in the dichotomy observed in the Raman spectra.